Roles in the Suzuki Diamond

 Payment

-Once your registration is accepted and your lesson schedule is confirmed, you will be sent an invoice.
-Tuition is due one week from your first scheduled lesson and can be made via cash (in person only), check, PayPal, or Venmo.
-Paying for the semester as a whole lets me know that you are committed to your scheduled lessons, and helps me cover my studio costs (including group class space, materials, hiring accompanists, etc...).
+FALL & SPRING SEMESTERS - Paying for the semester as a whole lets me know that you are committed to your scheduled lessons, and helps me cover my studio costs (including group class space, materials, hiring accompanists, etc...).
 Ideally, every student would attend every scheduled lesson in the semester, but I know that sometimes the occasional conflict or family emergency will happen.
 2 group lessons and 2 private lessons are automatically deducted from the total cost of your tuition as a form of insurance for these missed lessons.
-Additional missed lessons will not be re-imbursed, but can be made-up when time allows.
-If payment is not received within one week of the payment due date, a $10 late payment fee will be added each week after the payment due date.
+Additional missed lessons will not be re-imbursed, but can be made-up if time is available.